-Truth Commissions after economic meltdown: Learning or blame game?on 9 January 2018
+Truth commissions after economic meltdown: Learning or blame game?

 Anniversaries often help societies learn from the past, both the successes and failures of the bygone era.
 2018 will mark the centenary of the end of the First World War, and will be the focus of much commemorative activity.
 However, it will also be the 10th anniversary of the beginning of the Global Recession.
 2018 therefore provides a useful opportunity to look back and identify what lessons have been learned from these events, and how such learning occurred.

 In the early days of the post-2008 recession, many European leaders framed the crisis as a “blessing in disguise”; an opportunity for effective reform and economic recovery.
 To this end, Truth Commissions were used in at least four countries suffering from recession (Iceland, Ireland, Greece and Cyprus), to discover what went wrong and who carried responsibility.

 Against this backdrop, we sought to understand what specific mechanisms or policies political elites used to convert past policy failures into lessons for the future, arising from such Commissions.
 This was the focus of our recent article, published in Political Studies (no paywall), which examined three post-recession Truth Commissions in Europe.